 It is important to understand that the choice of name used by a higher-layer protocol or application is up to that protocol or application and not NetBIOS.
-A NetBIOS over TCP implementation MUST NOT enforce the use of the convention discussed in section 1.8.

 2.2.2 MULTIHOMED NAME REGISTRATION REQUEST

 [RFC1002] section 4.2.2 defines the format of a NAME REGISTRATION REQUEST.
 This extension adds a MULTIHOMED NAME REGISTRATION REQUEST with an identical format except that the OPCODE field MUST be set to 0xF (15).